+- P{PUN}: PUN price

+- Q_z: Volumes consumed in bidding zone z

-- Pz: Price of bidding zone z - Δ: PUN imbalance
+- P_z: Price of bidding zone z

+- Δ: PUN imbalance

 In case of more than one PUN order submitted at a price equal to PUN price, the merit order number rule is applied to PUN orders as well.
+PUN orders will no longer be an input of EUPHEMIA starting from January 1, 2025.